Sparsh1212/mifos-mobile-cn/README.md

 4. Once the gradle build is finished, click on the green play button to build and run the app.

 ### Demo Credentials
-You can use these credentials to log in.
+You can use these credentials to log in anytime.
 ```
 Username: fineractCn
 Password: password